 Section 4: Extenuating Situations

-In rare cases the above doesn't solve the problems you are seeing there are some other issues that can be diagnosed and resolved.
+In rare cases, the above doesn't solve the problems you see and there are some other issues that can be diagnosed and resolved.

 Firewall and Secure Networks